Updated: 17 November 2023

 About the statistics

 The statistics monitors the number of building permits given, buildings under construction and buildings completed.
-The statistics also give figures for changes in the number of dwellings as a result of rebuilding existing buildings, and for buildings that have been demolished, burnt down or otherwise ceased to exist.
+The statistics also give figures for new dwellings as a result of rebuilding existing buildings, and for buildings that have been demolished, burnt down or otherwise ceased to exist.

-Approved building.
 When project application is granted it is considered as an approved building in the statistics.
 A granted project application gives permission to start up preparetory work.
-In cases where the municipality uses a one-step-application (applications where for different reasons there are no need for a two-stepwise executive work; first a general permission and then a project starting permission), the date for general permission is set to be equal to date for project starting permission.
+In cases where the municipality uses a one-step-application (applications where for different reasons there are no need for a two-stepwise executive work; first a general permission and then a project starting permission), the date for general permission is set to be equal to date for the building permit.

 Building work started.
-Building work started.
 Until 1999 building work was counted as started when the work with piles, the laying of the foundation wall and founding of footing begins.
-From 2000 the starting date used is the date when starting permission is given.
+From 2000 the starting date used is the date when the building permit is given.

-Buildings completed.
 A buildings is considered completed when either temporary permission to use is given or when certificate for building accomplished is given.
 As of 2023M01 the building statistics includes completed buildings that are exempt from applying for a building permit, but must be notified and registered in Matrikkelen.

-Buildings demolished.
 Decrease in number of buildings due to demolition, fire etc. This includes number of dwellings and number of buildings.
 Buildings with more than one building units will be counted as more than one building when demolished.
 This also goes for vertically divided houses with 2 dwellings and rowhouses.
-A part of the decrease in number of buildings is caused by revisions of the register.
+A part of the decrease in number of buildings is caused by revisions and quailty enhancements of the register.
 This goes for private garages in particular.

 Utility floor space is the floor area measured within the outer walls, defined in Norwegian Standard NS 3940 Area and volume calculations of buildings.

-Single rooms is a dwelling without kitchen or with a shared kitchen.
+Single room is a dwelling without kitchen or with a shared kitchen.

-Type of building is established according to function, combined buildings, for instance combined dwelling and business buildings and storage and production buildings, are grouped by the function that occupies the main part of the utility floor space.
+The building type is established according to the function of the building.
+Combined buildings, for instance combined dwelling and business buildings, are classified by the function that occupies the main part of the utility floor space.
 The building types in the dwelling statistics is aggregated from the detailed classification in the Cadastre.

 Industrial classification.
 In addition to building type, it is also registered what industry the user of the building belongs to.
 The Industrial Classification is attached to the user and is therefore independent of the building type.
 At the time of filling out the statistical form it is not always known who the user of the building will be.
 Because of this the industrial classification is considered to be more uncertain than the classification of the building type.
 The industrial classification is in accordance with the EU Industrial Classification NACE.